flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 And who cares about code structure?
 Code is never the issue anyway, it's just those annoying people who want us to change the code all the time, right?

-Functional and technical requirements are in flux.
+Requirements and technologies are in flux.
 For a code base to survive, it must adapt to an ever changing [environment](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html):

 ![](/blog-images/software-development/architecture/code-adapts-to-environment.jpg)